MAHE Manipal B.Sc Nursing 2025

 Displacement current-

-It is a current which produces in the region in which the electric field and hence the electric flux changes with time.
+It is a current which produced in the region in which the electric field and hence the electric flux changes with time.
 As we know that an electrical current produces a magnetic field around it.
-So if there is change in electric field, magnetic field will be produced.
+So if there is change in electric field, the magnetic field will be produced.
 This effect explains the existence of radio waves, gamma rays and visible light, as well as all other forms of electromagnetic waves.
 So it is very important effect and let us understand this effect with the helpf of Ampere’s circuital law which is given by -

 Now we are going to change the surface taken for the Ampere's circuital law such that it has same boundary.
 Let us take two cases, which is shown in the below figure -